 There are several ways to perform this test.
 A typical procedure is described below, but make sure you follow the specific instructions you are given.

 You will be asked to drink 8 ounces of water that contains 25 grams of a sugar called D-xylose.
-Two hours later, you will have a blood sample collected.
-You may also need to give blood again after 5 hours.
-Your urine sample is tested 8 hours later.
+The amount of d-xylose that comes out in your urine over the next 5 hours will be measured.
+You may have a blood sample collected at 1 and 3 hours after drinking the liquid.
 The amount of urine you produce over a 5-hour period is also determined.
 Your health care provider will tell you how to collect all of the urine during a 5-hour period.

 Do not eat or drink anything (even water) for 8 to 12 hours before the test.
 Do not exercise before the test.
 A failure to restrict activity may affect test results.